-(g) Number of meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member.
-Number of employees having received a Several meetings of the special committee formed for increasing remuneration held in 2017 to finalize the increase of salary package for the bank. variable remuneration award during the financial year.
-Particulars BDT in Crore Number and total amount of guaranteed bonuses awarded Number of employees having received a variable remuneration award during the financial year Nil during the financial year.
-Number and total amount of sign-on awards made during the financial year.
-Number and total amount of severance Number and total amount of guaranteed bonuses awarded during the financial year.
-Number and total amount of sign-on awards made during the financial year.
-Two festival bor employees worth B I In addition to that 1 salary equivalent ex every emplo h BDT 6.49 Crore. at 1 month's basic at ex-gratia paid to mployees. payments made during the financial year.
-Number and total amount of severance payments made during the financial year.
-Nil (i) Total amount of outstanding deferred remuneration, split into cash, shares and share- linked instruments and Particulars Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms a variable remuneration award during the financial year other forms.
-Total amount of deferred remuneration paid out in the financial year.
-Total amount of deferred remuneration paid out in the financial year. (j) Breakdown of amount of remuneration awards for the financial year to show: - Fixed and variable Deferred and non-deferred Different forms used (cash, shares and share linked instruments, other forms).
-Fixed remuneration of BDT 96.43 Crore has remuneration was paid in said period. s been paid in 2019 and no variable (k) Quantitative information about employees' exposure to implicit (eg fluctuations in the value of shares or performance units) and explicit adjustments (eg clawbacks or similar reversals or downward revaluations of awards) of deferred remuneration and Not applicable for Bangladesh Commerce Ban ık Limited.
+(g) -

+Number of meetings Several meetings of the special committee fo emuneration held

+held by the main body in 2017 to finalize the increase of salary packa ge for the bank.

+overseeing

+remuneration during the

+financial year and

+remuneration paid to its

+member.

+/1- \

+(h) Number of employees

+having received a

+variable remuneration

+award during the

+financial year.
+Particulars BDT in C rore

+Number and total Number of employees having received a

+amount of guaranteed variable remuneration award during the Nil

+bonuses awarded financial year IVII

+during the financial Two factives has aug naid ta

+year.
+Number and total amount of guaranteed Two festival bo

+Number and total bonuses awarded during the financial employees worth B DI 6.80 Crore.

+year.

+amount of sign-on Number and total amount of sign-on N.C.

+awards made during the awards made during the financial year.
+Nil

+financial year.
+Number and total amount of severance

+Number and total payments made during the financial year.
+Nil

+amount of severance payments made during the infancial year.

+payments made during

+the financial year.

+(i) Total amount of

+(.) outstanding deferred Particulars BDT in Crore

+remuneration, split into Total amount of outstanding deferred rem uneration, split into

+cash, shares and share- cash, shares and share-linked instruments Nil

+variable remuneration award during the finan

+linked instruments and Total amount of deferred remuneration paid

+other forms. year. out in the imanetal Nil

+Total amount of year.

+deferred remuneration

+paid out in the financial

+year.

+(j) Breakdown of amount Fixed remuneration of BDT 85.67 Crore has s been paid in 2021 and no variable

+of remuneration awards remuneration was paid in said period.

+for the financial year to ' '

+show:

+- Fixed and variable.

+- Deferred and non-

+deferred.

+- Different forms used

+(cash, shares and share

+linked instruments,

+other forms).

+Quantitative information Not applicable for Bangladesh Commerce Ban k Limited.

+(k)

+(k) about employees'

+(k) about employees' exposure to implicit (eg

+(k)

+(k) exposure to implicit (eg

+(k) exposure to implicit (eg fluctuations in the value of shares or

+(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and

+(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and explicit adjustments (eg

+(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and explicit adjustments (eg clawbacks or similar

+(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and explicit adjustments (eg clawbacks or similar reversals or downward

+(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and explicit adjustments (eg clawbacks or similar reversals or downward revaluations of awards)

+(k) exposure to implicit (eg fluctuations in the value of shares or performance units) and explicit adjustments (eg clawbacks or similar reversals or downward

 retained remuneration:

 Total amount of

 outstanding deferred

 remuneration and

 retained remuneration

 exposed to ex post

 explicit and/or implicit

 adjustments.

 Total amount of

 reductions during the

 financial year due to ex

 post explicit

 adjustments.

 Total amount of

 reductions during the

 financial year due to ex

 post implicit

-adjustments.
+adjustments